-Mark is currently the Headmaster of the English School in Paris, having previously been Headmaster at Laxton Junior School, Oundle.
+Mark is currently the Headmaster of the The British School of Paris Junior School, having previously been Headmaster at Laxton Junior School, Oundle.

 His first teaching post was at St Mark’s RCVAP School in Ipswich and, after a fulfilling four years, his sense of adventure took over and he joined the Shell Schools’ Network, to work at a School in Nigeria.
 Following a very successful two years in Africa, Mark moved to China to work at The CSPC International School, Shell’s new school in Daya Bay.